NunoEdgarGub1/riemann-zeta/README.md

 Zeta connects to Electrum servers, retrieves Bitcoin header information and stores it in a local DB.
 It maintains a connection to several electrum servers, and processes headers as they come in.

 Zeta starts from a checkpoint, which are hardcoded.
 It ranks blocks by accumulated work from that checkpoint.

-We will eventually support custom checkpoints
+We will eventually support specifying your own checkpoints.

 ## Installation